pew/hitchhikers-guide/man/podman.md

 podman inspect my-container --format "{{.Image}} {{.ImageName}}"
 ```

-### cleanup old / unused containers and images
+## cleanup old / unused containers and images

 apparently that's what I do.
+Coming from Docker, the whole *buildah* containers thing are quite confusing

 just do it like this: